owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 ## Results

-Given I've been working on this for about a week in total, I'm surprised by the outcome.
+Given I've been working on this for about a week in total, I'm very happy with the outcome.
 Here are some issues the fuzzer found:

 **Corrupted thread due to eagerly starting tool calls during streaming**